 Next steps and comment period logistics

-The Panel Coordinator and/or sector Workgroup Chair will be responsible for distributing the draft Expert Panel report at least ten business days in advance of each kick-off meeting, and at least ten business days in advance of the approval meeting of the (1) source sector Workgroup and WTWG; and (2) the WQGIT.
+The Panel Coordinator and/or sector Workgroup Chair will be responsible for distributing the draft Expert Panel report at least ten business days in advance of that first presentation meeting, and at least ten business days in advance of the approval meeting of the (1) source sector Workgroup and WTWG; and (2) the WQGIT.
+In the event that no comments are received prior to or raised during that first presentation meeting, the Chair of the source sector Workgroup or GIT can request approval of the Panel report at that time.

-The review and comment period for each stage shall be twenty business days in duration beginning the business day after each meeting and ten business days prior to the approval meeting.
+The review and comment period for each stage shall be twenty business days in duration beginning the business day after each first presentation meeting.
 Any requests for review extensions can be submitted to the Panel Chair for consideration.
-During this time, commenters should send comments in track change format to the Panel Chair and Panel Coordinator.
+During this time, commenters should send specific edits in track change format or more general comments in writing to the Panel Chair and Panel Coordinator.

 The Panel Chair and Coordinator will be responsible for developing a “response to comments” document that provides a response to comments received.
 This document will be posted as an appendix to the final Panel’s report.
 Specific responses will not be provided for: